sindresorhus/got/readme.md

 Type: `number`, `object`

-Milliseconds to wait for a server to send response headers before aborting request with `ETIMEDOUT` error.
+Milliseconds to wait for the server to end the response before aborting request with `ETIMEDOUT` error.

-Option accepts `object` with separate `connect` and `socket` fields for connection and socket inactivity timeouts.
+This also accepts an object with separate `connect`, `socket`, and `request` fields for connection, socket, and entire request timeouts.

 ###### retries